 by Sam, Management 3.0

-For those of you who are late to the party, last year, Management 3.0 launched an excellent new Agility in HR Workshop, focused on the importance of infusing agile into the HR world.
+The Agility in HR Workshop is focused on the importance of infusing agile into the HR world.
 It’s a course that doesn’t only foster personal development, but it helps recruiters working in or closely with human resources learn about the Agile mindset, organizational design, roles, career paths, performance, goals & motivation, promotions, talent acquisition and retention as well as learning and development.

 So why should you take this course?
 We’ve put together a list of the top five reasons: